ArceusOmkar7/BLIP-Captioner/README.md

 ## Future Enhancements (Suggestions)

 *   Endpoint to check the status and retrieve results of asynchronous tasks.
 (Implemented)
-*   More robust configuration management (e.g., using environment variables or a config file).
+*   More robust configuration management (e.g., using environment variables or a config file via `pydantic-settings`).
+(Implemented)
-*   Support for image URLs instead of just file paths.
 *   More detailed error reporting and standardized error codes.
 (Partially addressed with per-image errors and async task status)
 *   Unit and integration tests.
 *   Improved robustness of asynchronous processing by pre-saving files.
 (Implemented)